General information

 Delete

-The connect event notifies if a new device has been disconnected from the Energy Hub Alliance by the end-user or the partner.
+Notifies if a new device has been deleted from the Energy Hub by the end-user or the partner.

 Offline